You Work Full-Time and Your Baby Is Fine (here's why, and how to make it even better)

 Mother taking selfie with baby

-The research is clear: working parents who engage intentionally with their babies for even 15-30 minutes daily create the same developmental outcomes as stay-at-home parents.
-It's not about the hours—it's about the presence, the interaction, and the love you bring to those moments.
+Working parents who engage intentionally for even 15-30 minutes daily create the same developmental outcomes as stay-at-home parents.
+It's not about the hours.
+It's about being present in the ones you have.

 Baby Movement Guide background